vector-of-bool/bpt/docs/tut/hello-test.rst

       CHECK(hello::get_greeting() == "Hello world!");
     }

-Now running ``dds build`` will print more output that Catch has generated as part of test execution, and we can see the reason for the failing test::
+Now running ``bpt build`` will print more output that Catch has generated as part of test execution, and we can see the reason for the failing test::

     [error] Test <root>/_build/test/hello/strings failed!
 Output: